Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

 Need Help With Dual Citizenship?
 Contact Spar & Bernstein

-If you are considering dual citizenship in the U.S., our attorneys at The Law Offices of Spar & Bernstein can help you along your journey.
+If you are considering dual citizenship in the U.S., our attorneys at The Law Offices of Spar & Bernstein can guide you through the process.

 With 50+ years of experience in family and employment immigration, marriage-based visas and investor visas, our knowledgeable attorneys will: